lilyball/textmate-bundles/Bundles/ActionScript.tmbundle/Support/help.markdown

 ## Setup

-In order to build an ActionScript project, you'll need two things:
+In order to build an ActionScript project, you'll need:

-* A TextMate project (if you run the command from a single .as file you'll get an error).
+* At least one .as file.
-* A 'mtasc.yaml' file in your project root, where you tell MTASC how it should compile your project.
+* Optionally, a 'mtasc.yaml' file in your project root, where you tell MTASC how it should compile your project (the command is smart enough to use some sane defaults if you don't have it).

 The **"Install MTASC Support Files"** command will create a generic 'mtasc.yaml' in your project and open it for you to edit.
 The file is self-commented, so setting up your environment should be too hard.

 An MTASC Universal Binary is included with the bundle, but you can use your own version (HAMTASC, for example) by editing the 'mtasc.yaml' file.

 ## Compiling with MTASC